 • Calls may be missed or mishandled during peak periods

-What AI can handle
+What AI assistants can handle

-• Answering inbound enquiries 24-7
+• Answering inbound enquiries 24/7 with consistent messaging

-• Booking or rescheduling viewings
+• Booking or rescheduling viewings without manual intervention

 • Providing instant answers to property-specific questions